College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 EthnicityPercentage Of Dropout Students.

-The following table displays the number of students from different ethnicity that drop out of four-year colleges.
+The following table displays the number of students from different ethnicities who drop out of four-year colleges.

 EthnicityPercentage Of Dropout Students.